SSWConsulting/SSW.Rules.Content/rules/all-the-things-you-can-use-qr-code-for/rule.md

 You can use QR codes to ride a bus or subway in most main cities in China.

-For example, to ride a bus using Alipay QR code in Hangzhou:

-You have to apply for a virtual bus card and use the card when you are boarding a bus.
+For example, to ride a bus using Alipay QR code in Hangzhou you have to apply for a virtual bus card and use the card when you are boarding a bus.

 ![Figure: how to ride a bus using the Alipay QR code in Hangzhou](ride-bus-qr-code.jpg)